AMWA-TV/ms-05-02/docs/NcObject.md

 The `role` is a structural identifier which MUST be persisted across restarts.

+Object ids (`oid` property) MUST uniquely identity objects in the device model.

+Once an object in the device model is allocated an object id, it MUST not change until the device undergoes a reboot.

-Object ids (`oid` property) may be constant across system restarts in which case they MUST be signaled using the `constandOid` property by settings its value to `true`.
+Object ids MAY be constant across system restarts in which case they MUST be signaled using the `constandOid` property by settings its value to `true`.

 ## Generic getter and setter